Cow-Calf Corner • The Newsletter, February 21, 2022

 Bob LeValley, Oklahoma Beef Quality Assurance Coordinator

 Cattle producers have long recognized and fulfilled the need to properly care for livestock.
 Sound care and handling practices, based on years of experience and research are known to impact the well-being of cattle, individual animal health and herd productivity.
 Cattle are raised in very diverse environments and geographic locations.
-One specific set of production practices will not work for all cattle producers, but, personal experience, Beef Quality Assurance program principles, and professional judgement serve as valuable resources for proper animal handling and care.
+One specific set of production practices will not work for all cattle producers, but, personal experience, Beef Quality Assurance program principles, and professional judgment serve as valuable resources for proper animal handling and care.
 Animal behavior knowledge will facilitate proper animal handling to the benefit of both the handler and the livestock.

 Knowledge of vision characteristics of cattle will help direct movement.
 Due to the location of their eyes, cattle have a wide-angle field of vision in excess of 300 degrees.
 This means they have a narrow blind spot which is directly behind them.
 They can see some colors and can distinguish between individuals/objects based on shape.
 Cattle have a tendency to move from dark areas to lighter areas, provided the light is not glaring.
 Shadows can often appear extreme to cattle.